datacommonsorg/docsite/custom_dc/quickstart.md

 To load the sample data:

 1. If you are running on Windows or Mac, start Docker Desktop and ensure that the Docker Engine is running.
-1. Open a terminal window, and from the root directory, run the following command to start the data management Docker container:
+1. Open a terminal window, and from the root directory, run the following command to run the data management Docker container:

 ```shell
 docker run \